 Creating effective learning experiences

-As a learning designer I create courses that help people learn.
-I design and develop courses in a variety of subject areas, often working with people who are experts in their field.
-Since my background is in education and I hold deep knowledge in how to create effective learning experiences, I am often hired by organizations or people who know their subject matter but aren’t sure how to bring it to life for their participants.
+As a learning designer I create workshops or courses in a variety of subject areas, often working with people who are experts in their field.
+Since my background is in education and I hold deep knowledge in how to design and develop effective learning experiences, I am often hired by organizations or people who know their subject matter but aren’t sure how to bring it to life for their participants.
+I draw on activities and processes to help make your learning event not only effective, but fun and engaging!
 My experience lies across the range of face-to-face to online modes, described in more depth below.

 Recent Example: I provided learning design services to the Community Social Planning Council in Victoria to help create lesson plans for the Youth Financial Literacy Experience series.
 This was a five-session face-to-face workshop series to help marginalized youth build financial literacy skills.